web-infra-dev/midscene/apps/site/docs/en/model-provider.md

-# Customize Model Provider
+# Customize Model and Provider

-Midscene uses the OpenAI SDK as the default AI service.
+Midscene uses the OpenAI SDK to call AI services.
 You can customize the configuration using environment variables.

 There are the main configs, in which `OPENAI_API_KEY` is required.